anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)

 If the science was settled on lockdown efficacy, this plot should unambiguously slope downwards, indicating that more stringent lockdowns are more effective at mitigating cases.
-No such trend exists, and to point out the obvious lack of correlation in either of the above charts will have you anathematized by the mainstream media.
-For a population-adjusted visualization that shows, yet again, zero correlation between lockdown stringency and deaths per million, we have the following visualization from [PANDA](http://pandata.org/), which can be found on the "Lockdown" tab of their live data page.
+No such trend exists.
+Here is a population-adjusted visualization, courtesy of [PANDA](http://pandata.org/), that compares lockdown stringency with deaths per million.

 ![Stringency vs Deaths Per Million](/images/PopulationAdjustedStringency.png)

+Again, if the science has been settled on lockdowns,

 ### The costs of locking down